 Also known as Instant Runoff Voting

-Voters rank the candidates in order of preference, with “1” being the highest (most preferred) ranking.
-For example, if there are 3 candidates, the voter chooses 1 beside their first choice, 2 beside their second choice and 3 beside their third choice.
+In a preferential voting election, voters rank the candidates in order of preference, with “1” being the highest (most preferred) ranking.
+For example, if there are 3 candidates, the voter chooses 1 beside their first choice, 2 beside their second choice, and 3 beside their third choice.

 To be considered a valid ballot, the submitted ballot must satisfy the following conditions:

 The first preference on each ballot counts as a vote for that particular candidate, and the votes are tallied.
 If no candidate receives a majority (greater than 50% of the total valid ballots), the candidate with the fewest number of votes is eliminated and the ballots for that candidate are redistributed to each ballot’s second preference.
 The process continues until a majority is reached by one of the candidates.

 Note: There are many variants of winner selection that can also be done with this method, including Single Transferable Vote (STV).
 ElectionBuddy provides voting details while keeping voters anonymous so that you can select your own winner.

 Preferential voting systems have become quite common in the United States, Australia, and Europe, especially in non-profit organizations, student organizations, and member-based groups.
 How preferential voting works is that it allows voters to select their preferred candidates on a ballot in the order of preference.
 For instance, if there are four candidates on the ballot, a voter will select their most preferred candidate as number one, their second preferred choice as number two, and so on, until all candidates have been assigned a number.
 This can be done via an online or software-based digital voting system.